 Many businesses are used to reaching their customer base through word of mouth and in-person interactions.
-However, with COVID-19 impacting almost every area of society, companies today are being forced to re-evaluate how they reach their customers.
+However, with COVID-19 impacting almost every area of society, companies are now

-1. Create and Update a Google My Business Profile
+1. Create and update a Google My Business Profile

-2. Use Twitter Effectively
+2. Use Twitter effectively

 Your customer’s needs are going to change over time so it’s important to be in-tune to what they want.
 Depending on your type of business, those needs may have changed during the pandemic.
 However, you won’t know until you ask.
-Survey your customer base to find out what they want or need from you at the present.
-Then share the survey and work on meeting those needs.
+Survey your customer base to find out what they want or need from you at the moment, then share the survey and work on meeting those needs.

-4. Use an Online Store
+4. Use an online store

 Some businesses are doing online shopping where they never did before.
 If you already have an online store, make sure that it’s up-to-date and functions as needed.
 Reach out to your customers to let them know that shopping online is possible.
 Even if you only offer curbside pickup, this is still important for many people who are trying to limit exposure.
-Keeping your base happy will be easier when they know they can still use your goods and/or services.
+Keeping your base happy will be easier once they know they can still use your goods and/or services.

-5. Create a Brand and Website
+5. Create a brand and website

 Even low-tech companies have to keep up with the times.
 Create a website or have one built for your business.
 It should contain the specifics of your company and what you offer as well as the most current information.
 Make sure that you have options for customers to get your emails or follow your social media accounts.
 Regardless of your business size, you can use these options to communicate with your customer base.

-The good news is that you don’t have to be a tech whiz to use them either.
+The good news is that you don’t have to be a tech whiz to implement these tips.
 Nomadic Advertising has got you covered.
-Our digital marketing agency based in Toronto offers services such as SEO, social media management, google ads, and more to clients throughout the world.
-Reach out today to find out what they can do for you.
+Our digital marketing agency based in Toronto offers services such as SEO, social media management, Google ads, and more, to clients throughout the world.
+Reach out today to find out what we can do for you.